mauroprojetos/OpenSaber/readme.md

     - saber - code for the saber itself
   - circuits
     - pcb - printed circurit board diagrams
-  - img - images and diagrams used by the docs

 ## Wiring

 FIXME new wiring diagram

 ### LEDs

 LEDs are used in a bunch of places.
 Specific concerns are discussed